dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 > **Warning**
 >
 > This option is only available if the Android Settings Webapp is used from version 2.37 DHIS2 API onwards.
 >
+> It is recommended to use this new tracker importer in a testing environment.
+>
 > By default, the Android app uses the legacy tracker importer */api/trackedEntityInstances* but an admin can check this option and the importer introduced in 2.37 */api/tracker* endpoint will be used.
 >